swiftlang/swift-evolution/proposals/testing/NNNN-per-test-case-repetitions.md

 ## Proposed solution

 Swift Testing should instead only re-run test cases that meet the repetition condition.
-Further, iterations should be reported directly along with `testStarted`/`testEnded` events, not via global `iteration` events, and on `Test.Case` instances.
+Further, iterations should be reported directly along with `testStarted`/`testEnded` events, not via global `iteration` events.

 ## Detailed design